shcaba/Vermilion-rockfish-OR-WA-assessment-2021/OR/write_up/_main.knit.md

 Replace text.

 ## Historical and Current Fishery Information
 Off the coast of Oregon, vermilion rockfish is caught in both commercial and recreational fisheries.
 The landings from the commercial fishery were minimal until the mid-1960s.
-Following the development of the nearshore commercial fishery in the late 1990s, Oregon Department of Fish and Wildlife (ODFW) implemented a state-permitted limited access fishery that regulated fleet size, period landing limits and established harvest guidelines (Rodomsky, Calavan, and Lomeli 2020).
+Following the development of the nearshore commercial fishery in the late 1990s, Oregon Department of Fish and Wildlife (ODFW) implemented a state-permitted limited access fishery that regulated fleet size, period landing limits and established harvest guidelines [@rodomsky_2019_2020].
 Vermilion rockfish is one of multiple rockfish species that are commonly landed as a part of the nearshore commercial groundfish fishery.
 Currently, this commercial fishery is centered on the southern Oregon coast, where most of the vermilion rockfish commercial landings occur.
 Two types of state limited entry permits are issued for this fishery, with and without a nearshore endorsement.
 Limited entry permit holders without a nearshore endorsement may land commercial quantities of black and blue rockfish under state trip limits, with an additional total of 15 lbs per day of any combination of other nearshore groundfish species and two rockfish species with Federal designation as shelf rockfish.
 These include tiger and vermilion rockfish.
 Vessels that have a nearshore endorsement permit may land commercial quantities of other nearshore groundfish species up to the state’s cumulative trip limits and the Federal limits for tiger and vermilion rockfish.
 There are no state trip limits set for vermilion rockfish.

 This analysis assesses the stock off the Oregon coast as a separate stock from other populations off the West Coast based on the sedentary nature of vermillion rockfish, which likely limits flow of fish between California and Washington.
 The substrate of the northern Oregon and southern Washington coast is primarily sandy bottom and combined with the Columbia River plume between Oregon and Washington these factors create a natural separation between the Oregon and Washington populations.
 Additionally, the exploitation history and magnitude of removals off the Oregon coast has been dramatically lower than removals off the California coast.
 The recreational fishery off the coast of Oregon developed during the 1970s, with the first recorded landings of vermillion rockfish in 1979.
-Vermilion rockfish is not commonly encountered in the recreational fishery, but recreational removals have generally increased across time as this fishery has developed (TABLE X).
+Vermilion rockfish is not commonly encountered in the recreational fishery, but recreational removals have generally increased across time as this fishery has developed (Table \ref{tab:Catches_All_Years}).

 ## Summary of Management History and Performance
 Vermilion rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Shelf Rockfish North and Shelf Rockfish South complexes.
 The North and South areas are split at N. 40°10’ Lat.
 N. off the West Coast.
 The complex is managed based on a complex level overfishing limit (OFL) and annual catch limit (ACL).
 The OFL and ACL values for the complex are determined by summing the species specific OFLs and ACLs managed within the complex.
 Removals for species within the Rockfish complex are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.
 The OFL and ACLs for vermilion rockfish North of 40°10’ Lat.
 N. management area, the state/specific ACL allocation (49 percent for Oregon, Groundfish Management Team, personal communication), and the total removals are shown in Table XX.